When booked via Capital One Travel; otherwise earn 1.5%

 It helps that I have no problem at all using the included credits, living in a major metropolitan area.
 In fact, I’ve generally used both of the included credits at GrubHub and Uber Eats by the fifth of each month!
 The Resy credits are also easy to use if you live in a major metro area (although admittedly not as easy if you don’t!).
 And the $7 Dunkin’ credits come in handy if you live in a Dunkin’ heavy area (which we do).

 While I wouldn’t make it my only credit card, it definitely complements other cards nicely.
-If you already have the American Express Platinum Card, for example, you’d be better off using the Platinum card for its many benefits and 5X on airfare, but using your Amex Gold Card for your groceries and restaurant expenses.
+If you already have the American Express Platinum Card, for example, you’d be better off using the Platinum card for its many benefits and 5X on airfare (up to $500,000 on these purchases per calendar year), but using your Amex Gold Card for your groceries and restaurant expenses.

 Keep in mind that all of your American Express Membership Rewards points accrue to one master account.
 As long as you have at least one card open that earns Membership Rewards points, your points will never expire.